Novak Djokovic’s controversial beliefs and why he is opposed to the vaccine

 Long before Djokovic stubbornly forged one of the great sporting careers of the modern era, he had already become entrenched in a mindset that deflected outside influences.
 As a child raised as an orthodox Christian in war-torn Serbia, he was taught to be self-sufficient.
 As a prolific junior, he was a relative outsider whose parents uprooted from a ski resort in the mountains to risk all for Djokovic’s own unlikely journey to the pinnacle.
 That sense of resistance and ingrained suffering, which is often interpreted as being disagreeable or aloof, has always been fundamental to Djokovic’s character.
 It has also acted as a defence mechanism, shielding him against the public’s favouritism for Roger Federer and Rafael Nadal, the feeling that he was always an unwanted intruder on their legacies.

-That underdog mentality helps to explain Djokovic’s belief in alternative medicines - a scene that has existed in Belgrade since the 1970s, despite Serbia’s strong uptake of the vaccine - and his scepticism around conventional science.
+That underdog mentality helps to explain Djokovic’s belief in alternative medicines - a scene that has existed in Belgrade since the 1970s - and his scepticism around conventional science.
 He is adamant that he can find “basic ways to survive” by tapping into the strength of his own body, be it when fighting a virus or an injury, without needing to resort to outside intervention.

 Sometimes, that belief has elicited comic moments, such as when Djokovic teamed up with Pepe Imaz, a coach-cum-spiritual guide, whose techniques included the power of extremely long hugs.
 Around that same time, Djokovic began extolling the virtues of telekinesis and telepathy and referred to “gifts from a higher order, the source, the god, whatever, that allows us to understand the higher power and higher order in ourselves”.